CONTESTS AND AWARDS

 - Opportunities to spend more money.
 Profiteers’ profits don’t just come from entry fees.
 They also hawk stickers, certificates, plaques, critiques, reviews, and more.

-Profiteers may deviate from this template to some degree: some do provide money prizes, for instance, and not all solicit.
-But if more than four of these red flags are present in a contest or awards program–especially if there’s a big entry fee–you should think very carefully about entering.
+Profiteers may deviate from this template to some degree: some do provide money prizes, for example, and not all solicit.
+But if more than four of these red flags are present in a contest or awards program–and especially if there’s a big entry fee–you should think very carefully about entering.

 What about prestige?
 Profiteer awards and contests don’t typically command a lot of name recognition, but if you win or place, you’ll be able to tag your book as an “award-winning book” and yourself as an “award-winning author.”
 How much readers care about such designations, though, is an open question.
 With all the fake review scandals, as well as readers’ increasing disillusion with authorial self-promotion, book buyers may be becoming more cynical about what authors say about themselves.

 – JM Northern Media runs more than 20 literary “festivals” and conventions.
-JM Northern is a ferocious spammer; if you’re a writer, you’ve probably been solicited for one or another of its festivals.
+JM Northern isn’t [promoting itself as much as it used to, but it was once a ferocious spammer, if you were a writer, you could count on being solicited for one or another of its festivals.

 My 2013 blog post offers a more detailed look at JM Northern: Awards Profiteering: The Book Festival Empire Of JM Northern Media.